 Improving market access for small scale fisheries in West Africa

-The main objective of this project is to provide an appropriate response to the challenge of hygiene and food safety inherent in fishery products, with the aim of boosting the development of the artisanal fisheries sub-sector through an improved access to International markets and its exposure to new investments.
-This project aims to facilitate access to the European market, considered as the most difficult to access, for the artisanal fisheries products of the four target countries, through capacity building activities to overcome sanitary and phytosanitary barriers.
+The main objective of this project is to provide an appropriate response to hygiene and food safety challenges inherent in fishery products, with the aim of boosting the development of the artisanal fisheries sub-sector through an improved access to international markets and new investments.
+This project aims to facilitate access to the European market considered as the most difficult to access for the artisanal fisheries products of the four target countries.

-This objective will be achieved through: 1) Capacity building of target institutions in the application of sanitary and phytosanitary (SPS) standards.
-2) Facilitating access to international markets for target beneficiaries, South-North and South-South cooperation, and transfer of technology and good practices in the artisanal fisheries sector.
+This objective will be achieved through: i) capacity building of target institutions in the application of sanitary and phytosanitary (SPS) standards ii) facilitation of access to international markets for target beneficiaries, South-North and South-South cooperation, and transfer of technology and good practices in the artisanal fisheries sector.

 A session "SPS Assistance for Development: the case for French - Speaking Africa" organized jointly by the Permanent Missions of Canada and France, and the STDF looked at lessons learned from this project.

 As a strategic sector for development and the fight against poverty in West Africa, fisheries are an essential element for economic growth and balance of payments.
 It also contributes to food security and job creation while encouraging the entry of foreign currency through exports and fisheries agreements.
 In West Africa, the fisheries sector employs more than 3 million full-time workers, which corresponds to more than 10% of the working population.
 Most of these jobs are related to the artisanal fisheries sector.
 The production of coastal resources in West Africa is estimated at 2,936,552 tonnes, worth more than $2 billion, and export is only 330,664 tonnes ($750 million) toward the European Union.
-The majority of primary production exported to the EU is produced by artisanal fisheries (75% in Senegal), with the exception of Côte d'Ivoire, where the vast majority of exports come from industrial tuna fishing, exported Frozen or processed.
-At the same time, the region shows high levels of interregional trade in fishery products, due to very different levels of consumption per person (apparent consumption varying from 1.2 kg in Guinea Bissau to 28.6 kg in Ghana) and the availability of different fishery products.
-Industrial fishing is conducted in EEZs, although reports on IUU fishing increasingly report irruptions in the forbidden coastal strip, particularly by trawlers targeting demersal species.
+The majority of primary production exported to the EU is produced by artisanal fisheries (75% in Senegal), with the exception of Côte d'Ivoire where the vast majority of exports come from industrial tuna fishing exported as frozen or processed.
+The region presents high levels of interregional trade in fishery products, due to very different levels of consumption per person (apparent consumption varying from 1.2 kg in Guinea Bissau to 28.6 kg in Ghana) and the availability of different fishery products.
+Industrial fishing is conducted in exclusive economic zones (EEZs), although reports on illegal, unreported and unregulated fishing (IUU) increasingly indicate irruptions in the forbidden coastal strip, particularly by trawlers targeting demersal species.

-Output 1.
-The skills and capacities of local institutional counterparts in the area of SPS measures are strengthened through the implementation of specific training activities aimed at broad dissemination and better knowledge of SPS protocols for product safety and quality some fishing ;
+The skills and capacities of local institutional counterparts in the SPS area will be strengthened through the implementation of specific training activities aimed at broad dissemination and better knowledge of SPS protocols for fish product safety and quality.

-Outcome 2.
-The technical capacity of private actors in the artisanal fisheries sector and the professional organization of the sector are improved in the countries concerned for access to international markets.
-This resulted from the reorganization of selected value chains at the local level (for greater efficiency and demonstrative purposes) and on the reorganization of the professional structures of artisanal fishermen and other associated tradesmen (fishmongers , Smokers, etc.) on the other hand.
+The technical capacity of private actors in the artisanal fisheries sector and the professional organization of the sector will be improved in the countries concerned for access to international markets.
+This will be achieved thanks to the reorganization of selected value chains at the local level (for greater efficiency and demonstrative purposes) and the reorganization of the professional structures of artisanal fishermen and other associated tradesmen (fishmongers , Smokers, etc.).

-Outcome 3.
-Opportunities for partnership, investment and transfer of technology in the artisanal fisheries sector of the target countries are identified and promoted through the organization of initiatives to encourage business partnerships, on the one hand , And the strengthening of productive capacities through the promotion of technological innovation and best professional practices on the other.
+Opportunities for partnership, investment and transfer of technology in the artisanal fisheries sector of the target countries will be identified and promoted through the organization of initiatives encouraging business partnerships and strengthening productive capacities through the promotion of technological innovation and best professional practices.